Stephen Bainbridge

+Stephen Bainbridge (born 1958) is an American legal scholar.
+He is the William D. Warren Professor of Law at the University of California, Los Angeles, School of Law, where he teaches courses on corporations and business law.

+Education and career

-Stephen Bainbridge (born 1958, in Doylestown, Pennsylvania) is the William D. Warren Professor of Law at UCLA, teaching courses on corporations and business law.
-Bainbridge graduated with an A.B.
-Western Maryland College, 1980; a Master of Science in Chemistry, University of Virginia, 1983; and a Juris Doctor from the University of Virginia, 1985.
+Bainbridge graduated with an A.B. from Western Maryland College, 1980; a Master of Science in chemistry, University of Virginia, 1983; and a Juris Doctor from the University of Virginia School of Law, 1985.
 Bainbridge has been a law professor at UCLA since 1997.

 Bainbridge has written numerous law review articles and books, with a strong emphasis on the law and economics of public corporations.
 He is a leading advocate of Director Primacy in corporate governance, and has written numerous law review articles on the subject.

 In 2008, Bainbridge received the UCLA School of Law's Rutter Award for Excellence in Teaching.
 In 2008, Directorship Magazine named Bainbridge one of the 100 most influential people in the field of corporate governance.

-Bainbridge created and operates ProfessorBainbridge.com, a blog that focuses on law and business, but also discusses politics, religion, culture, and wine and food.

-He is a member of the Federalist Society.
-He has been critical of President George W. Bush's handling of economic and foreign policy issues.

 Bainbridge had donated consistently to Republican political candidates including a donation of $2,700 (the maximum allowed by law) to Donald Trump, but in 2020 he donated to the American Solidarity Party as well.
 He has since joined the American Solidarity Party.